 He did, however, end up taking the one leg stand test at the transit police station, but was “swaying slightly and did not look at his elevated foot as instructed,” the officer wrote.

 This is Phelps’ second time facing DUI charges.
 Phelps was arrested and charged with drunken driving as a 19-year-old, fresh out of his second Olympic games where he won six gold medals.

-Phelps pleaded guilty to the charges, but as a young first-time offender Phelps avoided conviction.
-A Wicomico district court judge granted him probation before judgment, imposing 18 months' probation and a fine but waiving the conviction, which means Phelps faces the same penalties a first-time offender would.
+Phelps pleaded guilty to those charges, but as a young first-time offender Phelps avoided conviction.
+He received 18 months’ probation and a fine but the conviction was waived, which means Phelps this time faces the same penalties a first-time offender would.